pi1541/Pi1541/README.md

 Model 4 - `config.txt`
 ```
-# some genereic Pi4 configs can remain
+# some generic Pi4 configs can remain

 # Run in 32-bit mode or set to 1 if 64 bit mode was chosen
 arm_64bit=0